History of Haiti: The Martelly presidency (2011–2016)

 On 4 April 2011, a senior Haitian official announced that Michel Martelly had won the second round of the election against candidate Mirlande Manigat.
 The election involved voter suppression and other methods of rigging.
 Michel Martelly also known by his stage name "Sweet Micky" is a former musician and businessman.
 Martelly's administration was met with both anger and acclaim.
 On one hand, he and his associates were accused of being involved in money laundering and various other crimes resulting in countless demonstrations (which on many occasions would become violent).
 Many criticized him for the slow progression of the reconstruction phase following the recent quake, or for taking credit for projects started in previous administrations.
-Some disliked him for his vulgar language and risque past which didn't seem to completely go away upon taking presidency.
+Some disliked him for his vulgar language and risque past which did not seem to completely go away upon taking presidency.
 On the other hand, many believe that he was the most productive Haitian president since the Duvalier era.
 Under his administration, the majority of those left homeless following the quake were given new housing.
 He offered free education programs to large portions of the Haitian youth as well as an income program for Haitian mothers and students.
 The administration launched a massive reconstruction program involving principle administration district, Champs-de-Mars, that would modernize and rehabilitate various government buildings, public places, and parks.
 Michel Martelly put emphasis on foreign investment and business with his slogan "Haiti is Open for Business".
 Perhaps one of the more major contributions made for the revitalization of the Haitian economy was their push for tourists.
 Minister of Tourism, Stéphanie Villedrouin, embarked on various competitive tourist projects, including the development of Ile-a-Vache, Jacmel, the north, south-west, and Cotes-des-Arcadins.
 Tourism had risen significantly between 2012 and 2016.
 On 8 February 2016, Michel Martelly stepped down at the end of his term without a successor in place.